-This shows that indeed $f'(k) \sim \frac{2^k}{e k} \sim f(k)/2$.
-Our goal is to use the LLL to show more precise lower bounds on $f'(k)$ (that are asymptotically tight beyond the first-order).
-We will restrict our probability space $\Omega$ to set $X_i = T$ or $X_i = F$ with probability $1/2$.
-For this restricted case, we can also show simpler and slightly stronger bounds than \cite{gst, harris2}. \begin{theorem}[Follows easily from the symmetric LLLL] $f'(k) \geq \lfloor \frac{2^k}{e k} - 1/k \rfloor$ \end{theorem} \begin{proof} We have a bad-event for each clause.
-Consider some bad-event, without loss of generality
+Let us use the LLL and Theorem~\ref{var-assignment-thm} to show more precise lower bounds on $f'(k)$.
+We will fix a problem-independent probability space $\Omega$ to set each $X_i$ to be T with probability $p_i = 1/2$.
+For each clause $C_i$, we have a bad-event $B_i$ with probability $\Pr(B_i) = p = 2^{-k}$. \begin{theorem}[Follows easily from the symmetric LLLL] $f'(k) \geq \lfloor \frac{2^k}{e k} - 1/k \rfloor$ \end{theorem} \begin{proof} Consider some bad-event, without loss of generality